 - ensuring your mouth and nose is covered if you need to cough or sneeze; using your face covering, a tissue and/or the crook of your elbow as appropriate.
 Tissues should be disposed of carefully and safely and you should ensure you wash or sanitise your hands appropriately.

-- stay within your social bubble and remain aware of the movements of others at all times.
+- stay within your group of six or two households and remain aware of the movements of others at all times.